pieceofnerd/system-issues-tracker/README.md

 This project is a Command Line Interface (CLI) application built with Spring Boot that allows you to track system issues using a Google Sheet as a backend data store.
 It's designed with a layered architecture to be modular, extensible, and easily adaptable to different persistence mechanisms.

+⚠️Please refer to the Design Decisions & Trade-offs and possible Improvments section to understand the required enhancements.

 ##  Features

 *   **Issue Creation**: Create new issues with a description and an optional parent issue ID.